corben15/rcos-status-updates/fall_2018/week_08.md

 > In this section, you can write about what you have planned for next week.

+This is the last week of RCOS so I don't have a lot planned.
+I learned a lot this semester and deepened my understanding of platform development although I still have a lot to learn.
+I plan on learning more about google firebase and AWS in order to improve myself as a developer.
+I also am registered for Data base systems next semester to further my understanding of databases and I intend on learning more about full stack development over break.

 > Examples: New Bugs to be fixed, Design choices